Flagstaff War: Causes

-The signing of the Treaty of Waitangi started on 6 February 1840, and Governor William Hobson believed that it established the legal basis for the British sovereignty over New Zealand, while, Ngāpuhi, the largest and most powerful northern tribe, one party to the Treaty, believed the contrary, that they had entered into a partnership with the Crown.
+The signing of the Treaty of Waitangi started on 6 February 1840, and Governor William Hobson believed that it established the legal basis for British sovereignty over New Zealand, while, Ngāpuhi, the largest and most powerful northern tribe, one party to the Treaty, believed the contrary, that they had entered into a partnership with the Crown.
 All Ngāpuhi chiefs had signed the treaty document translated from English to Māori in the context of the time.
 The actions of Hōne Heke and Te Ruki Kawiti in 1844 reflect the controversy that began soon after the treaty was signed.
-Flag poles became a focus of protest when Governor Hobson refused to allow the United Tribes flag to be flown alongside the British Union flag.
+Flag poles became a focus of protest when Governor Hobson refused to allow the United Tribes flag to be flown alongside the British Union Flag.

 On 21 May 1840 Governor Hobson formally annexed New Zealand to the British Crown, and in the following year moved the capital from Russell, to more favourable ground at Waitematā Harbour some 200 km south of Waitangi, to a new town called Auckland.
 In the Bay of Islands, Hōne Heke, one of the original signatories to the treaty, was increasingly unhappy with the outcome of the agreement.
 Among other things, Heke objected to the relocation of the capital to Auckland.
 Moreover, the Governor in Council had imposed a custom tariff on staple articles of trade.
 Before the tariff had gone into effect, more than 20 whaling ships would be visiting the Bay of Islands at any one time; the tariff resulted in a sharp decrease in the number of ships that visited Kororāreka.
 This reduction in the number of visiting ships caused a serious loss of revenue to Ngāpuhi.
 Heke also lost income due to their less-frequent collection of the £5 fee they levied on each ship that entered the Bay, a payment which the cousins divided between themselves.
 Pōmare II complained that he no longer collected payment from American ships that called at Otuihu across from Opua.